dumpstate/mainjs/README.md

 })
 ```

 The application declares two entrypoints, `webserver` and a `worker`.
-The values of the configuration object are paths to actual nodejs scripts, as if you'd `require` them.
+The values of the configuration object are paths to actual nodejs scripts, relative to current working directory.

 Once compiled and run: